haizero191/haizero191/README.md

-If you want to do big things, you must first do small things well.<br>I always want to see the world through my own efforts. <br>Everything in life can be learned just by trying every day, every hour and constantly learning<br><br>"It's not magic.
-I't talent and sweat."
+If you want to do big things, you must first do small things well.<br>I always want to see the world through my own efforts. <br>Everything in life can be learned just by trying every day, every hour and constantly learning<br><br><h1>"It's not magic.
+I't talent and sweat."</h1>

 ## 🌐 Socials: